Louis Mailloux Affair: The Louis Mailloux case in culture

 Among English Canadians, John Gifford's death had a similar impact as that of Thomas Scott.

 Louis Mailloux is considered a national hero among Acadians.

 In 1929, James Branch, a New Brunswicker, created the play "Long Live Our Catholic Schools! or the Caraquet Resistance," which was the first to focus on the events of 1875.
 The play centers around the character of Louis Mailloux, depicted as impulsive and prone to trouble.
 It portrays a generational conflict, with the older generation aligning with Father Pelletier's criticism of the youth's actions.

 In 1967, Calixte Duguay wrote Le Vieux Majorique, a short story recounting the story of Louis Mailloux.
 This was shortly after the song Louis Mailloux was released.
 The Parti acadien was founded in 1972 during the peak of Acadian nationalism.
 Duguay, who was closely associated with the party, collaborated with Jules Boudreau to write the play Louis Mailloux, which premiered in 1975 to commemorate the centenary of the shootout.
 The play has been revised and staged multiple times since its original presentation.

 A verse from the song Chanter ma vie by Wilfred LeBouthillier indirectly references the incident:

 “It is not that nothing happened just because it was ignored.
 In my village of Caraquet, on the night of January 27th."

 Prisoners brought back blue potatoes from Bathurst, which are still grown in Caraquet and are nicknamed "prison potatoes" for this reason.

+In 2025, the event was declared as a national historic event by the government of Canada.